 With this in mind, whether it’s to support yourself or those around you, here’s top 10 signs of addiction to look out for and carefully consider.
 If you do notice any behaviours, deviating from your normal routine or personality, it’s time to source professional support.
-Via a specialist rehab clinic, you’ll have the chance to overcome addiction and lead a life free from those addictive stimuli.
+Via a specialist rehab hospital, you’ll have the chance to overcome addiction and lead a life free from those addictive stimuli.

 At Nova Recovery, we are here to assist, guide and facilitate addiction treatment services, helping you come out the other end of addiction.

 An addiction is classified as a brain illness, as an unhealthy habit or relationship with an addictive substance or activity.
 While there are many opinions on addiction, on substance abuse, on gambling problems, ultimately categorising them as a choice, addiction unfortunately isn’t a choice, affecting large proportions of individuals, across the globe.

 While there are certain influential factors which can motivate addiction, such as environments, social situations and emotions, for some, pre-existing weaknesses occur, increasing susceptibility to addiction; again, disregarding it as a choice.

 It’s also important to note that addictions do commonly start as a coping strategy.
 Drugs or alcohol, for example, will be used to cope through stress or mental health issues, acting as a crutch.
 That crutch will be favoured, causing adaptations in the brain, soon turning into a sought-after presence.
 This is exactly why a long-term addiction can be difficult to break, down to strong physical and psychological associations.